okx/okexchain-docs/api/oktc-swap-api/entities.md

 |logIndex|BigInt|event index within transaction|
 |amountUSD|BigDecimal|derived amount of tokens sold in USD|
 ## Bundle
 The Bundle is used as a global store of USDT.
-In OKTCswap, 1USDT is always equal to $1,thus we use USDT as our common base token to derive  USD values of other Tokens.
+In OKCSwap, 1USDT is always equal to $1,thus we use USDT as our common base token to derive  USD values of other Tokens.
 | Field Name  | Value Type  |  Description  |
 |:---|:---|:---|
 |id|ID|constant 1|
 |usdPrice|BigDecimal|always equal to 1|
 # Historical Entities
 The subgraph tracks information grouped in daily buckets, using timestamps provided by contract events.
 These entities can be used to query things like total volume on a given day, price of a token on a given day, etc.
-## OKTCswapDayData
+## OKCSwapDayData
 Tracks data across all pairs aggregated into a daily bucket.
 | Field Name  | Value Type  |  Description  |
 |:---|:---|:---|